 seizure treatments - ketogenic diet

-Seizure Treatments: Ways to Help Manage Symptoms
+Methods to Manage Symptoms

-1. Medication: The First Line of Defense
+2. Medication: The First Line of Defense

 For many people, seizure medications (or anti-epileptic drugs) are the main treatment.
 These medications can reduce or even stop seizures.
 Doctors often try one medication at a time to find the right fit, as everyone responds differently.